 As cofounder of the Catholic Worker Movement, Dorothy Day dedicated her life to helping the poor and the outcasts of society.

 Born during a time of intense racism and prejudice against the African-American population, Dr. Mildred Fay Jefferson overcame many odds in order to become the first black woman to graduate from Harvard Medical School.
 Her determination and concern for others led her to the pro-life movement.
 Driven by her patriotism and faith in God, Dr. Jefferson worked to protect babies from abortion.
-Helping to found the National Right to Life Committee, Dr. Jefferson was a leading member of the pro-life movement for many years, influencing other pro-life leaders such as Judie Brown, founder of American Life League.
+Helping to found the National Right to Life Committee, Dr. Jefferson was a leading member of the pro-life movement for many years, influencing other pro-life leaders.
 Always committed to the fight for life, Dr. Jefferson testified several times before Congress, using her medical expertise in defense of the preborn child.
 Dr. Jefferson’s life is an example to all pro-life people and shows that no matter what obstacles society puts in our way, we have the duty to protect all human beings from creation until death and to create a future in the culture of life.

 “I became a physician in order to help save lives . . . and I am not willing to stand aside and allow this concept of expendable human lives to turn this great land of ours into just another exclusive reservation where only the perfect, the privileged, and the planned have the right to live.” — Dr. Mildred Fay Jefferson